 Snapper

 The ideal time to catch snapper is during the rainy season, from June to October.
-There are several kinds of snapper in Playa Potrero and Playa Flamingo, including rock, red, and yellow.
-They spend most of their time near the beach and hover under reefs and rocks for shelter.
+There are several kinds of snapper in Playa Potrero and Playa Flamingo, including red, queen, mutton, and yellowtail.
+Though they can be caught near the shore, they are usually found in the “holes” or depressions that are about 80–300 feet deep and about three miles offshore where bait and food settle.

 If you want to catch a red snapper like the one pictured above, visit Playa Potrero from June to October.